TeaWithStrangers/tws-on-rails/README.md

 rake db:schema:load

 # Start mailcatcher in the background
-mailcatcher &
+mailcatcher & # preview email at localhost:1080

 # Start the server
 rails s

-# For prodution
-rake db:create_roles

 # For Development
 # Create some development data to play arond with